DaveSailors/virtual-automations/terraform/deployAmiSpack/README.md

 	click on Create Key Pair
 	name the key pair
-	download the private key to your desktop or where ever you want to access the instance from you may need to convert it from .pem to .ppk to use some ssh clients
+	download the private key to your desktop or where ever you want to access the instance from you may need to convert it from .pem to .ppk to use some ssh clients.
+See putty link for connecting with ssh.

 ### how to access your instance on amazon